Tietê Bus Terminal

-The Tietê Bus Terminal (Terminal Rodoviário Tietê) (English pronunciation: chee-EH-teh) is the largest bus terminal in Latin America, and the second largest in the world, after the Port Authority Bus Terminal in New York City.
+The Tietê Bus Terminal (Terminal Rodoviário Tietê) (English pronunciation: chee-EH-teh) is the largest bus terminal in Latin America, and the second-largest in the world, after the Port Authority Bus Terminal in New York City.
 The terminal is located in the Santana district in the city of São Paulo, Brazil.
 The official name in Portuguese is Terminal Rodoviário Governador Carvalho Pinto, named after Carlos Alberto Alves de Carvalho Pinto, a former Governor of the State of São Paulo.

+The world's longest active bus route, the 3920 mi Transoceánica, stops at the terminal en route to and from Rio de Janeiro and Lima, Peru.

 Operations

 Comprising an area of 120000 m2, the terminal operates 24 hours a day and serves 21 Brazilian states.
 There are 65 bus companies, 135 ticket counters, and 304 bus lines, serving 1,010 cities in five countries (Brazil, Argentina, Chile, Uruguay, and Paraguay).
 To accommodate this volume, there are 70 boarding platforms and 19 platforms for arrivals.
 On the busiest days, according to need, the platforms can be reversed.
 Coaches also have a "waiting parking lot", which has a capacity of 70 vehicles.
 The terminal has a daily circulation of 90,000 people and 3,000 buses.
 Around 295 workers are employed by the terminal for administrative, operational, janitorial, and security purposes.
 In 2002, the terminal began offering "check-in" service like at an airport for long-distance voyages.
 Passengers may check their luggage at a baggage counter.
 Electronic display panels show arrivals and departures at each platform.

 The terminal can also be accessed via the Portuguesa-Tietê station on Line 1 of the São Paulo Metro.